-The goal of the Office of Emergency Management is to build, improve, and sustain university resilience, departmental readiness, and individual preparedness.
+The goal of Virginia Tech Emergency Management is to build, improve, and sustain university resilience, departmental readiness, and individual preparedness.

 The office takes an all-hazards approach to continuously further the capability of the Virginia Tech community to plan for, mitigate against, respond to, and recover from an incident or emergency.

-As evidence of this commitment, the Office of Emergency Management was the first in higher education to obtain national accreditation through the Emergency Management Accreditation Program (EMAP).
+As evidence of this commitment, Virginia Teach Emergency Management was the first in higher education to obtain national accreditation through the Emergency Management Accreditation Program (EMAP).

 Emergency Management is accredited by the Emergency Management Accreditation Program (EMAP), the voluntary standards, assessment, and peer review

 accreditation process for disaster preparedness programs.